Both carers and users

 and their self-esteem.
 Many women on low incomes

-have limited, if any, choice, when it comes to affordable
+have limited, if any, choice, when it comes to

-and quality housing.
-A properly regulated house
+affordable and quality housing.
+A properly regulated

-building programme would improve the quality of
+house building programme would improve the quality

-women's lives in Scotland.
+of women's lives in Scotland.

-Consultation with women in local communities about
+Consultation with women in local communities

-way to alleviating their frustrations and improving
+a long way to alleviating their frustrations and

-the quality of their lives.
+improving the quality of their lives.

 Violence against women

-Even after increased publicity and successive zero
+Even after increased publicity and successive

-tolerance campaigns, violence against women is still
+zero tolerance campaigns, violence against women

-unacceptably high.
+is still unacceptably high.

-The Scottish Parliament must act seriously on this
+The Scottish Parliament must act seriously on

 Other services

-These are just some examples of what properly funded
+These are just some examples of what properly

 There are many other issues that need to be addressed